-by Samuel Williams.
+by Samuel Bernard.

 The radiating aroma of aging books and mahogany grazed my nostrils as I brushed past mountains of pre-loved novels on either side of the corridor.
 Wandering past those who are resting on nearby lounges, I was immediately taken with the smell that was now the overpowering scent of roasting coffee beans.
 This was one of my favourite places on Earth.